Study Materials Available

 Question

-What is the fundamental structural and functional unit of all living beings?
+What is considered the fundamental structural and functional unit of all living beings?

 Answer